microbecode/Solarmine/README.md

 To deploy the contracts, you need to do the following things:
 1. Deploy the token `MyToken`
-1. Deploy the reward contract
+1. Deploy the reward contract.
+Give the deployed token address and the LP pool address as parameters

 There is an example deployment script in *scripts/deploy.js*.
 If you have Hardhat installed, you can run it (locally) with: `npx hardhat run scripts/deploy.js --network hardhat`.
 If you use the example deployment script, remember the following things: